Discover the Upside to the Only Conventional Lithium Mine in the U.S.

-There are several new mass-market EVs available with over 200 miles of electric range, such as the Kia Soul and Kia Niro.
+Today there are already several mass-market EVs available with over 200 miles of electric range, such as the Kia Soul and Kia Niro.
 At the same time, brands such as Mercedes, BMW, Porsche, Jaguar and Audi are launching headline-grabbing high-performance electric cars — and putting real pressure on Tesla for the first time.

-Lithium demand for EVs and other tech devices is expected to increase 650% by 2027.
+In fact, lithium demand for EVs and other tech devices is expected to increase 650% by 2027, according to Roskill’s 15th edition market outlook report.

 Learn About the Largest Lithium Provinces in the World